ElizaKartchner/startup/README.md

 # AWS notes
 My server IP address is http://18.119.93.245/
-In order to romote shell into my server, the command is ssh -i [key pair file] ubuntu@[ip address]
+In order to romote shell into my server, the command is ssh -i [key pair file] ubuntu@[ip address] I now have a domain name that is associated with my IP address.
+It is darlingDateReviews.click.
+I have a record representing your root domain name and a wild card subdomain so I can access my website with my domain name and any subdomain name such as startup.darlingDateReviews.click